flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/task-management/using-stages.md

 # Using stages

 You can define specific stages during the execution of a process.
-Stages are configured on each node and they will be used to trigger an event when passing from one stage to another.&#x20;
+Stages are configured on each node and they will be used to trigger an event when passing from one stage to another.

 ### Creating a new stage